 For example, in Florida there are more than 20 health science courses for middle and high school students.
 In Georgia, there are fewer health science courses, but a huge number of certification options.

 While the details vary state to state, the importance of the health science career cluster still stands and the outlook for careers in health care are astonishing.

-So now that we’ve covered the health science career cluster as a whole, let’s dig into the career pathways!
+So now that we’ve covered this career cluster as a whole, let’s dig into the healthcare career pathways!

 1. Diagnostic Services

 The diagnostic services pathway is made up of careers that use tests to detect, diagnose, and treat diseases, injuries, or other physical conditions.

 Some common careers that fall under diagnostic services include:

 - EKG technician